-a) 'engineering discipline' means the broad branch of engineering (civil, electrical, mechanical, etc.) as

-- typically represented by the Engineers Australia Colleges. - 'specialist practice domain' means the specific area of knowledge and practice within an engineering discipline, such as geotechnics, power systems, manufacturing, etc.
+- a) 'engineering discipline' means the broad branch of engineering (civil, electrical, mechanical, etc.) as typically represented by the Engineers Australia Colleges. - b) 'specialist practice domain' means the specific area of knowledge and practice within an engineering discipline, such as geotechnics, power systems, and manufacturing.